szkrd/arch-x230/systemd.md

 * Bootloader kernel param example: `systemd.unit=rescue.target`
 * Or set default target (all the time): `systemctl set-default multi-user.target` (symlinks to default.target "somewhere", use -f to override)

 Services may be linked to targets.
-Create a directory with __.wants__ postfix, for example: `ls /etc/systemd/system/sleep.target.wants/` has three files for me (two added manually, one symlinked by the system, as of this writing): `tlp-sleep.service  wicd-sleep.service  xlock.service`
+Create a directory with __.wants__ postfix, for example: `ls /etc/systemd/system/sleep.target.wants/` has three files for me (two added manually, one symlinked by the system, as of this writing): `tlp-sleep.service  wicd-sleep.service  xlock.service` (BUT all of these MUST be symlinks now)

 ## Temp files